 Have you read about the nutritional benefits but wondered how to make brown rice?
-I think people can get overly dramatic about how hard it is to make brown rice.
-I guess that makes it kind of…misunderstood.
-Because it’s not hard to make at all.
-Just follow my steps below and you’ll feel all healthy and nutritious too!
+I think people can get overly dramatic about “how hard” it is to make.
+I’ll be showing you how we make it nice and easy!

 OK.
-A lot of people, if given the choice, would select white rice over brown.
-There are members of my own family that I still have to nudge a little before they’ll eat brown rice.
-But here are some of the reasons why my family eventually gives in…because brown rice is so much better!
+A lot of people, if given the choice, would select the white grain over brown.
+There are members of my own family that I still have to nudge a little before they’ll eat the brown grain.

-- Brown rice includes the outer layer of the rice, the place where all the superfood nutrients are contained!
+- it includes the outer layer of the rice, the place where all the superfood nutrients are contained!

-- Brown rice is loaded with manganese.
+- it’s loaded with manganese.
 According to the World’s Healthiest Foods, brown rice ranks third in manganese.
 Manganese is a trace mineral that’s important for things like bone production, skin integrity, blood sugar levels, and more.